Azure/AzureStack-Tools/ComputeAdmin/README.md

         the article [Deploy Linux virtual machines on Azure Stack](https://azure.microsoft.com/en-us/documentation/articles/azure-stack-linux/).

-2. Add the VM image by invoking the Add-VMImage cmdlet.
+2. Add the VM image by invoking the Add-AzsVMImage cmdlet.
 	-  Include the publisher, offer, SKU, and version for the VM image.
 These parameters are used by Azure Resource Manager templates that reference the VM image.
 	-  Specify osType as Windows or Linux.
 	-  Include your Azure Active Directory tenant ID in the form *&lt;mydirectory&gt;*.onmicrosoft.com.